timothyheron/TCCQIF/README.md

 # TCCQIF

-Convert a .tsv file to a .qif file
+Takes a UTF16-LE tsv (quote enclosed file) and generates a .qif version of it

+Compile with csc /t:exe tccqif.cs